josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🥁_Why_They_Are_Still_Marching/README.md

 They should not be compressed into one undifferentiated account.

+A march may respond immediately to a domestic institution or decision.

+That does not mean Palestine has become incidental.

+The domestic target forms part of the story because it is materially, legally, politically, or ethically connected to Palestinian conditions.

-But the central question remains:
+The central question remains:

 > Have the conditions that first brought people into the streets reached a legitimate and durable resolution?